rodzanto/ml-workshop/init.md

 **Lab #2: Explore the AWS Artificial Intelligence Services**

-Choose one of the labs below, and follow the instructions provided...
+Choose one of the labs below using the side bar on the left, and follow the instructions provided...

 |                     Lab                    |   Level  |                      Services/Features Involved                      | Estimated Time |
 |:------------------------------------------:|:--------:|:--------------------------------------------------------------------:|:--------------:|